stevelr/emount/README.md

         cd $EMOUNT_FOLDER
         ls
         # It's empty, since we just created the vault.
-        # Print the directory so we can check it later
+        # Print the directory path so we can check it later
         pwd
         # create a simple file
         echo hello > abc.txt